zdravkov/kendo-docs/api/web/menu.md

 ---
-nav_title: kendo.ui.Menu
+title: kendo.ui.Menu
-title: Configuration, methods and events of Kendo UI Menu
+page_title: Configuration, methods and events of Kendo UI Menu
 description: How to configure all animations in Menu UI widget, enable and disable, remove specified items and use code examples for all methods and events supported.
 ---